 - To disclose income or information not reported in the original Income Tax Return

-- If you have missed reporting any additional income, foreign income or foreign asset
+- If you have missed reporting any additional income, foreign income, or foreign asset

 Revising in response to a notice

-- If the assessee agrees to a mismatch in the notice for proposed adjustment under Sec 143(1)(a)
+- If the assessee agrees to a mismatch in the notice for the proposed adjustment under Sec 143(1)(a)

-2. When the assessee pays outstanding demand as per Sec 143(1) and then files a Revised Return
+- When the assessee pays outstanding demand as per Sec 143(1) and then files a Revised Return

-- If you file a belated income tax return with carrying forward loss, you will receive a notice under sec 143(1)(a)(iii).
+- If you file a belated income tax return with carrying forward losses, you will receive a notice under sec 143(1)(a)(iii).
 To resolve this, you should file a Revised Return after rectifying the error.

 - When there is a difference in the amount of income as per ITR and gross amount as per Form 26AS, you will receive a notice under sec 143(1)(a)(vi).
 To resolve this, you should file a Revised Return after rectifying the error.

-Due Date to file Revised Return under Income Tax
+Due Date to file Revised Return under Income Tax Act

 How to file Revised Return u/s 139(5)?

 Yes.
-As per the amendment in Budget 2016, you can now file Revised Return u/s 139(5) for a Belated Return u/s139(4) from AY 2018-19.
-Here is an example.
+As per the amendment in Budget 2016, you can now file a Revised Return u/s 139(5) for a Belated Return u/s139(4) from AY 2018-19.

 Yes, you can file a revised ITR before the due date, even when your original ITR is processed and tax refund is issued (in case you were eligible for a tax refund).